 You can get to Almería by plane, bus, train and ferry.
 If you’re visiting Almería from elsewhere in Spain, you can reach the city with your own vehicle too.

-The airport of Almería, situated 9km from downtown Almería, usually serves flights from Barcelona, Madrid, Seville and Bilbao in Spain, as well as international flights from London, Birmingham, Prague, Luxembourg, Brussels and more cities in Europe.
+The airport of Almería, situated 9km from downtown Almería, serves flights from Barcelona, Madrid, Seville and Bilbao in Spain and international flights (Luxembourg, Belgium,the UK, ).

 As for land transport, there are buses and trains arriving at Almería’s Intermodal station year-round.
 You can get a train or bus to Almería from major cities and towns in Spain.
 Trains are normally operated by Renfe and buses by Alsa.

-As for ferry routes, you can currently get to Almería from Melilla year-long.
+As for ferry routes, you can currently get to Almería from Melilla and Nador.

 The impressive old train station of Almería